 The education system in India is considered as one of the best globally.
-The system comprises public and private schools, universities and other institutions for higher learning (MBA, PhD, MSc etc.).
-These institutions are committed to impart excellent academic and vocational training, and encourage participation in sports and other extra-curricular activities.
+It comprises public and private schools, universities and other institutions for higher learning (MBA, PhD, MSc, etc.).
+These institutions are committed to imparting excellent academic and vocational training, and encouraging participation in sports and other extra-curricular activities.
 The current literacy rate in India stands at 74.04%.
 The country offers quality education comparable to global standards in the fields of finance, consulting, literature, computer engineering and programming, science and technology, medicine, dentistry and business management and administration.
-The Indian Institutes of Technology (IITs) and Indian Institutes of Management (IIMs) are recognised world-over as premier higher educational institutions.
+The Indian Institutes of Technology and Indian Institutes of Management are recognised world-over as premier higher educational institutions.